-- driving with a heavy load.
+- driving with a heavy load

-- towing a trailer up or down steep hills.
+- towing a trailer up or down steep hills

-- additional engine braking is desired.
-If towing a trailer, refer to Driving while you tow in the Trailer Towing chapter.
+- additional engine braking is desired

+If towing a trailer, refer to Driving while you tow in this chapter.

 To return to Overdrive mode, press the transmission control switch.
 The O/D OFF indicator light will no longer be illuminated.